minhnimble/learning-notes/learning-paths/scrum-master.md

   - Things which didn't go so well
   - Ideas for improvement
   - Shout-outs for team members who did something exceptional
-- Establishing a timeline can help jog attendees’ memories about significant events during the Sprint.
+- Establishing a timeline can help jog attendees' memories about significant events during the Sprint.

 ### The Daily Scrum is NOT a Status Meeting